DanielsLuz/rails-novaquote/README.md

 This is a simple rails application that register text sent through a slack command as quotes, with the profile picture of the sender and an author.

-Just configure your command to send a GET request to the `/new_quote` endpoint.
+Just configure your command to send a POST request to the `/new_quote` endpoint.

 Usage
 -----